things-to-do

 Family-friendly restaurants in Malaga

-In the Old Town, the tapas bars let you order small plates, which works well for fussy eaters who want to try a bit of everything.
-See my full guide on where to eat in Malaga for specific picks.
+In the Old Town, tapas bars let you order small plates, which works well for fussy eaters who want to try a bit of everything rather than committing to a single dish.
+Order a few things, see what lands, and go from there.

 Frequently asked questions about Malaga with kids